Compressive Sensing Approaches for Sparse Distribution Estimation Under Local Privacy: Introduction

 \subsection{Related work}

-Differential privacy is arguably the most widely adopted notion of privacy \cite{dwork2006calibrating}; a large body of literature exists (see e.g.\ \cite{dwork2014algorithmic} for a comprehensive survey).
+Differential privacy is the most widely adopted notion of privacy \cite{dwork2006calibrating}; a large body of literature exists (see e.g.\ \cite{dwork2014algorithmic} for a comprehensive survey).
 The local model has become quite popular recently \cite{warner1965randomized, kasiviswanathan2011can, beimel2008distributed}.
-The distribution estimation problem considered in this paper has been studied in \cite{warner1965randomized, duchi2013local, erlingsson2014rappor, kairouz2014extremal, wang2016mutual, pastore2016locally, kairouz2016discrete, acharya2018hadamard,ye2018optimal, bassily2019linear, acharya2018hadamard}.
-Among them, \cite{wang2016mutual, ye2018optimal, acharya2018hadamard} have achieved worst-case optimal sample complexity over all privacy regimes. \citet{kairouz2016discrete} propose a heuristic called projected decoder, which empirically improves the utility for estimating skewed distributions.
+The distribution estimation problem considered in this paper has been studied in \cite{warner1965randomized, duchi2013local, erlingsson2014rappor, kairouz2014extremal, wang2016mutual, pastore2016locally, kairouz2016discrete, tianhao2017ldp, acharya2018hadamard,ye2018optimal, bassily2019linear, chen2020breaking}.
+Among them, \cite{wang2016mutual,tianhao2017ldp, ye2018optimal,acharya2018hadamard} have achieved worst-case optimal sample complexity over all privacy regime. \cite{chen2020breaking} provides a tight characterization on the trade-off between estimation accuracy and sample size under fixed privacy and communication constraints.
+Their results are tight for all privacy regimes, but have not considered sparsity. \citet{kairouz2016discrete} propose a heuristic called projected decoder, which empirically improves the utility for estimating skewed distributions.
 They also propose a method to deal with open alphabets, which also reduces the dimensionality of the original distribution first by using hash functions.
-However, hash functions are not invertible, so they use least-squares to recover the original distribution, which has no theoretical guarantee on the estimation error even for sparse distributions.
-The heavy hitter problem, which is closely related to distribution estimation, is extensively studied in the local privacy model \cite{bassily2017practical, bun2018heavy, wang2019locally, acharya2019communication}.
+However, hash functions are not invertible, so they use least squares to recover the original distribution, which has no theoretical guarantee on the estimation error even for sparse distributions.
+Recently, \cite{acharya2021estimating} studied the same problem as in this work.
+Their method combined one-bit Hadamard response with sparse projection onto the probability simplex.
+Their methods have provable theoretical guarantees but there are some technical limitations. {They also proposed a method, which combined sparse projection with RAPPOR \cite{erlingsson2014rappor}.
+It achieves optimal sample complexity, but the communication complexity of RAPPOR is $O(k)$ bits for each user, where $k$ is the domain size of the distribution.
+Recently, \cite{feldman2021lossless} lowered the communication complexity of RAPPOR to $O(\log k)$ by employing pseudo random generator.
+This result is still worse than ours, which only requires $1$ bit for each user.} The heavy hitter problem, which is closely related to distribution estimation, is also extensively studied in the local privacy model \cite{bassily2017practical, bun2018heavy, wang2019locally, acharya2019communication}. \cite{wang2019sparse} studies $1$-sparse linear regression under LDP constraints.
+Statistical mean estimation with sparse mean vector is also studied under local privacy, e.g. \cite{duchi2019lower, barnes2020fisher}.